kin-labs/kin-developer-docs-old/docs/tutorials/nfts-with-kin/index.md

 # NFTs With Kin ||80

-So you have that fire NFT concept ready to make it's way into the metaverse but you have a few problems:
+So you have that fire NFT concept ready to make its way into the metaverse but you have a few problems:

 - You need to design the NFTs
 - Mint the NFTs